ningtoba/color-game/README.md

 # Color Game

-An interactive color game that uses pape.js
+An interactive color game that uses paper.js and howler.js